Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Sea of Genes

 \subsection{The Dataset}

-The data used for Sea of Genes was collected and analyzed by ocean researchers at the Simons Collaboration on Ocean Processes and Ecology (SCOPE) at the University of Hawaii.
-They provided access to parts of the dataset and assisted in interpretation.
-These data were the basis for the 2014 study published from University of Hawaii in the journal Science~\cite{ottesen2014multispecies}.
-They were collected using an Environmental Sampling Processor (ESP)~\cite{aylward2015microbial}, a glider that collects environmental and genomic data at specified depths in the ocean.
-Planktonic microbial assemblages were collected in the 0.225 microgram size range at 4-hour intervals and preserved aboard the ESP.
-Filter samples collected by the ESPs were stored at \ang{80}C within 24 hours of their retrieval.
-RNA was extracted, cDNA was generated, and Illumina sequencing was performed.
-Metatranscriptome reads were mapped to ortholog clusters of proteins constructed from the phylogenetic groups of interest, and a weighted transcriptomic network approach using the R packages WGCNA and igraph were used to analyze the resulting count tables.
-The data contain information about microbes such as: the depth of collection, gene expressed, and the peak time of expression.
-From this, SCOPE scientists infer which microbes are present and what functions they are performing.
+The data used for \textit{Sea of Genes} were collected and analyzed by oceanographers affiliated with the Center for Microbial Oceanography: Research and Education (C-MORE) at the University of Hawai’i at Manoa and the Monterey Bay Aquarium Research Institute (MBARI).
+A full description of the data collection and analysis methods were published in a series of articles~\cite{ottesen2014multispecies, aylward2015microbial, aylward2017diel} during 2014--2017.

+The 2014--2015 samples were collected using an Environmental Sampling Processor (ESP)~\cite{ottesen2014multispecies, aylward2015microbial}, a free-drifting sampling device that collects environmental and genomic data at specified times in the ocean, in this case, every 4 hours for 3 days.
+The 2017 samples were collected every 4 hours for 4 days using Niskin bottles~\cite{aylward2017diel} deployed from a research vessel.
+Planktonic microbial assemblages were collected by passing seawater through a 0.22 $\mu$m pore-sized filter, preserved in RNA later, and stored at -80\degree C within 24 hours of retrieval from the instrument.
+RNA was extracted, cDNA was generated, and Illumina sequencing~\cite{aylward2017diel} was performed.
+Metatranscriptome reads were mapped to ortholog clusters of proteins constructed from the phylogenetic groups of interest.
+Function was assigned by KEGG Orthology annotation.
+Read count tables were normalized to total read count, with threshold set to achieve R2 value $>$ 0.8 using the R packages igraph and WGCNA~\cite{langfelder2008wgcna}.
+These count tables contained information about daily patterns in microbes such as: time of collection, taxonomic assignment, gene function and expression levels, and the peak time of expression.
+From this, C-MORE and MBARI scientists were able to infer which microbes were present, what functions they performed, and when those functions occurred over the course of a 24 hour period.
+They provided us access to these data sets and assisted in interpretation, (Figure~\ref{fig:brainstorm}a).